Age in French: Basic Rules for a Tricky Topic (With Audio)

 Once again, keep in mind that the French use forms of avoir (to have) whenever they’re expressing age.

-Let’s say that you want to tell someone you’re 29 years old (as you may be for several more years).
+Let’s say that you want to tell someone you’re 29 years old (like a friend of mine has done for the last six years).

 Literally, the construction of the sentence translates as, “I have 29 years.”
 So, in French, you’d say: